 Uranus, Missouri, is not a real town (it's a destination, as their marketing department exclaims) but was a kitchy stop which pairs with the vibe of the historic road.
 And who doesn't love a T-Rex with those cute, tiny little arms?

 We almost drove by the Alpine Haus Motel in St. James, Missouri.
 It's in town, tucked in between strip malls.
 How that gigantic cantilever works, I'll never know.
 Like many other historic motels, it hangs on by being both motel and apartment building.

 The stark juxtaposition of motels is at its peak in Lebanon, Missouri.
 On the north side of the road sits the Forest Manor hotel.
 Like the others, it appears to be an SRO.

 The Munger Moss on the south side was built in 1945 and is still a popular stop on Route 66 today.
 The reception area beckoned us with the promise of a gift shop, and it delivers.
 Not only does the shop have a great number of Route 66 items, but we were also able to meet Ramona, the owner of this motel since 1971.

-Just remember, places like Ramona and the Munger Moss, the amazing Wagon Wheel, Lewis Cafe and the Totem Pole are able to make it by people lodging, shopping or dining.
-Support these wonderful establishments!
+Just remember, places like Ramona and the Munger Moss, the amazing Wagon Wheel, Lewis Cafe and the Totem Pole are able to make it by people lodging, shopping or dining with them.

 Our last stop of the night was Conway, Missouri, home to the Rocking Chair restaurant.
 Their claim-to-fame are their cinnamon rolls which are - no joke - as big as your head.
 We opted for the buffet for dinner, so I will have to return to partake in the cinnamon rolls!